carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 our goals prioritize.
 The most direct way to deliver a modern and excellent developer experience for those use cases and developers would be to improve C++.

-Improving C++ to better provide modern language features and deliver the kind of experience developers expect from a programming language today is difficult in part because **C++ has decades of technical debt** accumulated in the design of the language.
+Improving C++ to deliver the kind of experience developers expect from a programming language today, providing modern language features, is difficult in part because **C++ has decades of technical debt** accumulated in the design of the language.
 It inherited the legacy of C, including [textual preprocessing and inclusion](https://clang.llvm.org/docs/Modules.html#problems-with-the-current-model).